SmartTokenLabs/TokenScript/ERCs/ERC5XX1 draft.md

 ### Format of the certificate and signature

 [expand here] certificate is to be in x.509 format. the signature is to be compatible with XMLDSIG.
+It's worth noting the key purpose to specify in x.509

 ### Format to attach signature

 This ERC does not specify how a wallet client obtains the signature [examples of ways to obtain]

+### Revocation

+add a public revocation list. (optional) and adds a `revokeClientCodeSigningKey()` function for revocation.

 ### Concerning Proxy Contract